dojo/docs/dojox/data/WikipediaStore.rst

             title: article
             },
             onItem: function(item, req){
-              //We're loading all the content into an iFrame.
+              // We're loading all the content into an iFrame.
 This is for two reasons:
-              //One is security.
+              // One is security.
 No rogue script in the content will affect anything outside of the iframe
-              //Second is that it keeps docs.dojocampus.org CSS from altering the default view of the data. var title = store.getValue(item, "title");
+              // Second is that it keeps docs.dojocampus.org CSS from altering the default view of the data. var title = store.getValue(item, "title");
               var text = store.getValue(item, "text")["*"];
               var wikiOut = dojo.byId("wikipediaContent");